Find a Meeting Near You Phone icon 800-643-9618

 In addition to medication and procedures, your provider will review lifestyle recommendations with you to optimize your experience with alcoholic cirrhosis.

-As mentioned, alcohol abstinence is one of the most important first steps in dealing with cirrhosis.
+As mentioned, alcohol abstinence is the most important first step in dealing with cirrhosis.
 Many people who have alcohol-related liver disease need support to become and stay abstinent from alcohol.
 You have many options for finding help, including:

 Call 800-948-8417 Question iconSponsored to speak to a treatment specialist and discuss your rehab options.

-These types of programs can support you through any difficulty you may face with abstinence.
-You will get tools to deal with any stressors or triggers for drinking, as well as any other help you need to optimize your quality of life without alcohol.
+These programs can support you through the difficulties you may face with abstinence.
+You will get tools to deal with stressors or triggers for drinking, as well as other help you need to optimize your quality of life without alcohol.

 Liver Transplant